-→ Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, single-family residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors.
+- → Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, single-family residences; and to - → promote Promote new and renewed development to be in physical scale with surroundings and neighbors. - → Implement policy strategies and recommendations in Section 12, Housing, to help achieve higher residential capacities and expand housing opportunities while protecting the community character as defined in the National Register of Historic Places.